wangziqi2013/wangziqi2013.github.io/_posts/2018-03-18-HTM-Hardware-2PL-and-OCC.markdown

 an arbitration is eventually aborted, then we actually might have at least some useful work done if the "loser" of the arbitration were allowed to continue.

+The first observation motivates the adoption of weaker semantic levels, such as Snapshot Isolation (SI).
+There exists HTM proposals that only supports SI [4], but in order for programs written for generic CSR HTM to be portable, diagnostics tools must be provided to ensure SI induced anomalies do not occur.
+The latter observation suggests an alternative conflict detection (CD) and resolution (CR) mechanism that are "lazy".
+Transactions with lazy CD/CR perform these two only at the point they are absolutaly necessary, after which the execution cannot be undone.
+Usually, this time point is chosen as transaction commit point.

 ### To Lock or Not to Lock: It's an OCC Question